HubBox Module for Magento 2

 }

-This is highly conceptual; actual implementation depends heavily on rate codes and how the HubBox module indicates selection status.
-Declare plugin in di.xml.
+The implementation above is illustrative.
+The actual logic depends heavily on your specific rate method codes and how the HubBox module signals pickup selection status in your checkout.
+Declare the plugin in your module's di.xml.

 Testing

-Testing on a staging/development environment that mirrors your production setup is essential.
+All testing should be performed on a staging or development environment that mirrors your production setup before going live.

-In Stores > Configuration > HubBox > Settings, set Environment to Sandbox.
-Ensure API credentials and Config ID are correct for the sandbox.
+In Stores > Configuration > HubBox > Settings, set Environment to Sandbox and ensure the API credentials and Config ID are correct for the sandbox environment.

 Verification Checklist